 All IPRH-Mellon Pre-Doctoral Fellows are required to maintain residency on the Illinois campus (residing within a 20-mile radius) during the award year and to participate in the activities of the research group.
-Applicants should make certain that their teaching and research obligations do not prevent them from participating fully in the Bio-Humanities Research Group activities, and should identify in the narrative statement any applications being made for other campus or external grants and fellowships.
+Applicants should make certain that their teaching and research obligations do not prevent them from participating fully in the Environmental Humanities Research Group activities, and should identify in the narrative statement any applications being made for other campus or external grants and fellowships.

 In addition to completing the online application form, applicants must submit the following materials through the online application system (documents should be double-spaced, and in 12-point Times New Roman font, with one-inch margins; materials that exceed the required length will not be considered):